Holy Name Church (West Roxbury, Massachusetts): Pipe organ

-In 1938 the church became home to one of the most distinguished organs in Boston, a large 3 manual organ opus 1691 built by the Wicks Organ Company It was designed by Henry Vincent Willis, grandson of "Father" Willis of the prestigious British organ building firm who was the tonal designer for Wicks at the time.
-He designed several highly regarded organs for Wicks including the Holy Name instrument and a slightly larger 4 manual instrument, opus 1503 for the Cathedral of Saint Mary of the Immaculate Conception in Peoria, Illinois.
+In 1938 the church became home to one of the most distinguished organs in Boston, a large 3 manual organ opus 1691 built by the Wicks Organ Company It was designed by Henry Vincent Willis, grandson of "Father" Willis of the prestigious British organ building firm.
+Henry Vincent Willis was the tonal designer for Wicks at the time.

-Prior to his employment at Wicks Willis had worked for the Midmar-Losh Organ Company where he was heavily involved in the development of the largest organ in the World, the Boardwalk Hall Auditorium Organ in the Atlantic City Convention Center.
+Prior to his employment at Wicks, Willis had worked for the Midmar-Losh Organ Company where he was heavily involved in the development of the largest organ in the World, the Boardwalk Hall Auditorium Organ in the Atlantic City Convention Center.

 The pipes are divided between two large cases in the gallery and a separate 16 rank instrument located in the sanctuary.

 Both organs are controlled by twin 3-manual drawknob consoles, one in the gallery and the second in the sanctuary directly behind the altar.

 The organ was one of the instruments featured in the 2000 convention of the Organ Historical Society.

 In 2005, after more than 60 years of daily use, a complete refurbishing of the organ was begun.
 This work was completed in 2006.